 Do animals need maps?

 Who decided to milk cows?

-Not only are the questions and facts inventive but so too is the layout.
-One aspect that I really liked is that on some pages at the end of each chapter there’s a further question that links you to another chapter.
+Not only are the questions and facts inventive, but so too is the layout.
+One aspect that I liked is that on some pages at the end of each chapter there’s a further question that links you to another chapter.
 For example, the chapter, ‘Why do sharks have such sharp teeth?’ asks another question about teeth at the end: ‘Why don’t animals brush their teeth?’ with the page number to take you to the answers.
-I like that it entices you to skip ahead, or flick back rather than turning page by page.
-Another creative layout is the way in which photographs and illustrations sit alongside famous paintings and drawings of animals with the font used throughout is in a handwriting style to give sketchbook feel to the book, which will encourage teachers and children to create their own.
+I like that it entices you to skip ahead or flick back rather than turning page by page.
+Another creative layout is how photographs and illustrations sit alongside famous paintings and drawings of animals with the font used throughout is in a handwriting style to give sketchbook feel to the book, which will encourage teachers and children to create their own.

-This book is one to revisit many times because there is just so much fascinating and ‘ooh, I never knew that’ information with 22 question titled chapters and over 90 pages long.
-So it’s definitely one to dip into and read over and over again.
+Why Don’t Fish Drown? is one to revisit many times because there is just so much fascinating and ‘ooh, I never knew that’ information with 22 question titled chapters and over 90 pages long.
+So it’s one to dip into and read over and over again.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.